Osaka Prefecture

 This snack dates back to the 8th century when people made treats out of smashed millet and syrup.
 A popular story says that Sugawara no Michizane tried okoshi in Osaka while journeying to Dazaifu.

-Plum blossoms, the mark of Michizane, are often used on packages of okoshi.
+Plum blossoms, the mark of Michizane, are often used on packages and wrappers.

-Tokyo also has a version okoshi they call kaminari-okoshi, available near Asakusa.
+Tokyo also has their own version they call kaminari-okoshi, available near Asakusa.
 These are softer than the ones in Osaka, which tend to be harder because they use rice that is crushed into much smaller pieces.

 Daikoku’s okoshi are noticeably hard and crunchy.

-Futatsuido Tsunose, opened in 1752 in Dotonbori, have an awaokoshi with roasted peanuts that I am personally very fond of.
+Futatsuido Tsunose, opened in 1752 in Dotonbori is special because they use roasted peanuts which I am personally very fond of.

-It says awaokoshi.
-Even though awa means mullet., it is made out of rice.
+Even though awa means mullet it is made out of rice.

 Baisendo’s okoshi is a little softer than the previous two companies, but they still have a great crunch.

-Today, many companies sell modern version of okoshi like ones called Pon Pon Ja Pon from Daikoku.
+Today, many companies sell modern versions, such as Pon Pon Ja Pon from Daikoku.
 There are often many different flavors to pick from, such as granola, chocolate, and green tea!

 Leave a Reply